 A. Sustainable development

-The sustainable development articulated in various international agreements as the concept premised on three interlinked pillars of economic development, social development and environmental protection is inextricably linked to the realization of children’s rights.
-These three pillars are understood as harmonizing the priorities of both developing and developed countries and implying both an intragenerational and intergenerational equity to meet the needs of present and future generations.
+The concept of sustainable development articulated in various international agreements and premised on three interlinked pillars of economic development, social development and environmental protection is inextricably linked to the realization of children’s rights.
+These three pillars are understood as harmonizing the priorities of both developing and developed countries and implying both intragenerational and intergenerational equity to meet the needs of present and future generations.

 B. Intergenerational equity and future generations

 The Committee recognizes the principle of intergenerational equity and the interests of future generations.
-Nearly all (88 per cent) of children consulted affirmed that climate change and environmental damage were threatening future generations, and 63 per cent believed children were affected more than adults.
-Discussions of future generations should take into account the rights of children who are already present on this planet and those constantly arriving.
-Securing the realization of the right of each child to development to the maximum extent in the optimal environment necessarily requires States to implement their obligations under the Convention, taking into consideration short-, medium- and long-term effects of actions related to the development of the child over time.
-Such effects include the foreseeable environment-related threats arising as a result of acts or omissions of States now, the full implications of which may not manifest for years or even decades.
+Nearly all (88 per cent) of children consulted affirmed that climate change and environmental degradation are threatening future generations, and 63 per cent believed children are affected more than adults.
+The rights of children who are already present on this planet and those constantly arriving are central to the dynamic interpretation of the Convention and the emerging discussions on its implementation.
+Securing the realization of the right of each child to development to the maximum extent in the optimal environment necessarily requires States to implement their obligations under the Convention, taking into consideration short-, medium- and long-term effects of policies and actions related to the development of the child over time.
+Such effects include the foreseeable and sometimes irreversible environment-related threats arising as a result of acts or omissions of States now, the full implications of which may not manifest for years or even decades.

 C. The best available science

-The present general comment draws on the best available and accepted science to describe the ways in which climate-related and other environmental harm interferes with children’s rights, to set out environmental protection standards required by international children’s rights law, and to assess the adequacy of response measures.
+The present general comment draws on the best available and accepted science to describe the ways in which climate-related and other environmental harm interferes with children’s rights, to set out environmental protection standards required by international children’s rights law, and to assess the adequacy of response measures to the best interests of the child.
 As scientific knowledge about the environment evolves, the precautionary principle is required for the most advanced risk management.

 D. Precautionary principle